Designed by doctors, shaped by you

 On the Mochi website, it states that customers lose an average of about 15 percent of their initial body weight.
 It’s unclear which medication they’re taking or how long it takes to see these results.

-If you’re looking to start a weight loss journey, Hers and Mochi are two companies that can connect you with healthcare providers online to access weight loss medication, if suitable for you.
+If you’re looking to start a weight loss journey, Hers and Mochi are two platforms that can connect you with healthcare providers online to access weight loss medication, if appropriate for you.

 Here’s a final rundown of how the companies stack up against each other:

 • Medications available.
 Both Hers and Mochi offer access to GLP-1 injections and weight loss pills.
-Mochi has a few more options.
-Hers offers prescription anti-nausea medication and custom oral weight loss kits.
+Hers offers access to prescription anti-nausea medication and personalized oral weight loss kits starting at $69 per month for a 10-month plan, paid upfront in full, along with GLP-1s, including Wegovy® at 50% off retail price.

 • The process.
-With Hers, you’ll complete an online assessment and a healthcare provider will go over your answers — no phone or video call is typically needed.
-If eligible, you’ll get a prescription, and medication is delivered to your door.
-You’ll have ongoing access to providers for questions and advice.
-With Mochi, you fill out forms and then a healthcare provider goes over your answers on a video call.
-If eligible, you’ll get a prescription, and medication is delivered to your door, then ongoing video check-ins with a provider.
+Through Hers, you’ll complete an online assessment and a licensed healthcare provider trained in weight management will review your answers.
+If eligible, you’ll get a prescription, and medication is delivered to your door at no extra cost.
+You’ll have ongoing, unlimited access to providers for questions and advice.

 There you have it — everything you need to know about Hers versus Mochi for weight loss.
 We hope this makes your decision-making process a little easier.